gustavom2998/learning_rust/rust_book/1_getting_started/3_hello_cargo.md

 [dependencies]
 ```

-- The first line `[package]` is a section heading that indices that the followings statements are configuring a package.
+- The first line `[package]` is a section heading that indicates that the following statements are configuring a package.
 - The next three lines set the configuration information Cargo needs to compile our program - The name version and the Rust edition to use.
-- The last line `[dependecies]` is the start of a section that we can list the project depencies.
+- The last line `[dependecies]` is the start of a section where we can list the project dependencies.
 Packages of code are called *crates* in Rust.

 If the cargo project isn't within a Git repository already - it also initializes a new Git repository for us.